Creating a better experience for your passengers and staff

 We work with all areas of the rail sector to put the needs of people first and foremost.

-Whether working from the viewpoint of passengers on station concourses, your onboard customer service teams or maintenance crews at your depots, we can help you rethink current practices and introduce changes that enhance customer and staff experiences and help improve operational efficiency.
+Whether working from the viewpoint of passengers on station concourses, onboard customer service teams or maintenance crews at your depots, we help you rethink current practices and introduce changes that enhance individual experiences of the railway and improve operational efficiency.

 How we will help you

-Our experts bring international experience of working with operators, manufacturers and regulators across Europe and Asia.
+Our rail human factors experts bring international experience of working with railway operators, manufacturers and regulators across Europe and Asia.
 Previous assignments include the design of vehicle interiors and customer service hubs, usability trials, behaviour modelling, workload assessments and human-machine interaction audits.

-From the earliest stages of the design process we apply proven, evidence-based techniques to comprehensively understand the circumstances, characteristics and limitations of your end-users.
+From the earliest stages of the design process we bring proven, evidence-based techniques to comprehensively understand the circumstances, characteristics and limitations of your end-users.

-We then help you create environments and systems that encourage the behaviours you want to see from users, rather than making them work with arrangements more often based on engineering convention than the realities of human life.
+We then help you to create environments and systems that encourage the behaviours you want to see from users, rather than making them work with arrangements that can more often be based on engineering convention than the realities of life.

-To help you deliver your objectives you will have access to experts with in-depth knowledge of global standards and experience of delivering complex projects that have made a lasting positive impact.
+To help you deliver your objectives you will have access to human factors experts with in-depth knowledge of global standards and experience of delivering complex projects that have made a lasting positive impact in the rail environment.

 In this way, we will help you to provide workplaces that empower staff to perform their roles to the best of their ability; offer human-machine interfaces that are intuitive to use; and create passenger environments that are safe, accessible, easy to navigate and, above all, promote all that is best about rail travel.